 I’m glad you asked.
 The starting point will be your Balance Sheet and Profit & Loss (P&L).
 These are the two primary financial reports for any business, whether you’re Amazon or Dancing Turtle Yoga Studios, and they’ll be the foundation of your monthly reporting package.

-After that, you can add additional reports that drill down on specific accounts and/or areas of the business you want to keep an eye on.
-These reports will vary depending on what type of business you have but here are a handful of key reports we like to use at Scooter:
+After that, you can add additional reports that drill down on specific accounts and/or areas of the business you want to keep a close eye on.
+These reports will vary depending on what industry you’re in and what type of business you have but here are a few key reports we like to use at Scooter:

-Sales by Customer Summary: An overview of all your customers and how much they’ve purchased from you.
+• Sales by Customer Summary: An overview of all your customers and how much they’ve bought from you.
 We like to sort this report in descending order so it ranks your biggest customers from top to bottom.

 From the desk of Will Keller